VariantSync/trace-boosting-eval/README.md

 [![License](https://img.shields.io/badge/License-GNU%20LGPLv3-blue)](LICENSE.LGPL3)

 # TODOS
-- batch scripts
+- batch scripts for Windows
+- Revise README
+- Add hint in README about memory requirements and runtime for the replication
+- Add hint about Docker permissions
+- Integrate data analysis with Python into the Docker setup
-- Implement setup validation!
+- Test setup
+  - Linux
-- replication argument
+  - Windows
-- rename execution script
+  - MacOS

 # Evaluation Artifact for "Give an Inch and Take a Mile?
 Effects of Adding Reliable Knowledge to Heuristic Feature Tracing"